 This Emergency Order supersedes any inconsistent emergency order.
-This Order shall be effective upon filing with the Clerk of the Court and will stay in effect during the pendency of the state of emergency or until adoption of subsequent order or repeal.
+This Order shall be effective May 18, 2020 at 12:01 a.m. and will stay in effect during the pendency of the state of emergency or until adoption of subsequent order or repeal.

 - 9. This Emergency Order is in addition to the Executive Orders issued by Governor DeSantis. - 10.
 This Emergency Order applies to incorporated and unincorporated areas within Alachua County, but has no application outside of Alachua County.
-Municipalities have the authority to enforce this County Order within their jurisdiction.
-Municipalities are authorized to impose regulations which are more stringent than those set forth herein. - 11.
+Municipalities have the authority to enforce this County Order within their jurisdiction. - 11.
 The County or municipalities within its boundaries will direct any establishment to cease and desist operations that are in violation of this Emergency Order and may treat violations as a violation of County or Municipal ordinance as appropriate.
 The County has jurisdiction countywide to enforce the terms of this Order. - 12.
 This Emergency Order does not apply to operations of local governments within the county, to the State University System, State College System, the State of Florida, or Federal agencies who are encouraged to adopt their own rules and procedures regarding the matters set forth herein. - 13.
-Except as provided herein, any violation of these emergency measure(s) shall be a violation of Sec.
+Any violation of these emergency measure(s) shall be a violation of Sec.
 252.50, Fla.
 Stat., and may be punishable as provided therein and shall be enforced by law enforcement as provided by law.
+For failure to wear face coverings in compliance with this Order, the County or municipalities within their jurisdictions will direct any individual acting in violation of this Emergency Order to come into compliance immediately.
+Failure to comply with the requirements of section 8 of this Emergency Order presents a serious threat to the public health, safety, and welfare, pursuant to Chapt.
+162, Fla.
+Stat., and a citation may be issued immediately for such violation.
+The first violation of section 8 of this Emergency Order shall be subject to a fine of \$125.00 to the violator.
+The second violation of section 8 of this Emergency Order shall be subject to a fine of \$250.00 to the violator.
+All subsequent violations of section 8 of this Order shall constitute a Class V violation under Art.
+II, Chapt.
+24 of the Alachua County Code of Ordinances, requiring a mandatory court appearance and subject to a fine not to exceed \$500.00.
+All other remedies available at law or equity, including injunction, remain available to the County, even after issuance of a citation.